 Remember a correlation only means a pattern exists.
 It does not mean that one variable causes the other variable to change.

-10.2.6 Homework for Correlation Section
+10.2.4 Homework

 For each problem, state the random variables.
 The Data Frame in this section are in section 10.1 and will be used in section 10.3.